 - Continue to coordinate with PennDOT (Chester County Maintenance) on maintenance issues related to State roads.
-This includes roadside maintenance that clears roadside vegetation overhanging or within existing road shoulders and minimizing oversalting of roads or exploring other products to dissolve ice. - For the maintenance of Township owned roadways (for which the Township receives liquid fuels funding from PennDOT), one resource for training Township employees regarding maintenance techniques is the PennDOT Local Technical Assistance Program (LTAP), which trainings are provided for free.
+This includes roadside maintenance that clears roadside vegetation overhanging or within existing road shoulders. - For the maintenance of Township owned roadways (for which the Township receives liquid fuels funding from PennDOT), one resource for training Township employees regarding maintenance techniques is the PennDOT Local Technical Assistance Program (LTAP), which trainings are provided for free.